fabianbaechli/sentiment_classification_with_tf/sentiment_classification_with_tf/documentation/about_text_mining.md

 Where <a href="https://www.codecogs.com/eqnedit.php?latex=N_{d}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?N_{d}" title="N_{d}" /></a> is the number of documents and <a href="https://www.codecogs.com/eqnedit.php?latex=f_{t}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?f_{t}" title="f_{t}" /></a> the number of documents which contain
 the term <a href="https://www.codecogs.com/eqnedit.php?latex=t" target="_blank"><img src="https://latex.codecogs.com/gif.latex?t" title="t" /></a>.

+## Supervised vs Unsupervised learning
+### Supervised learning
+The network tries to learn a function, which can accurately predict the output of given inputs.
+This happens by feeding input into the model and letting it predict the output.
+If the output is correct, the next input is fed into it, if not, the function is altered.
+The type of the prediction, which the model makes can be split into two categories:

+__Classification:__ The model tries to map the input to a given category.
+Sentiment analysis is a classic example of a classification problem.
+__Regression:__ The model's output is a real value such as 10 (CHF) or 20 (Kilos)

+### Unsupervised learning
+There is no correct output to a given input data.
+The model tries to learn more about a given dataset.
+A classic example for this is the algorithm Word2Vec which creates a clustering of terms in high dimensional space based on their semantical similarity.
+The type of the prediction, which the model makes can be split into two categories:
+__Clustering:__ You want to group the data based on its similarity.
+__Association:__ You want to find connections between data.
+(Which of our customers is likely to buy x)

 ## Terms which are unclear to me
 - Term weighting
 - Sliding window